 From contributor to mitigator

-Although agriculture is a contributor to climate change, the industry plays a role in curbing greenhouse gas (GHG) emissions like carbon dioxide, methane, and nitrogen oxide that contribute to climate change.
+Although agriculture is a contributor to climate change, the industry also plays an increasingly important role in curbing greenhouse gas (GHG) emissions that contribute to climate change, such as carbon dioxide, methane, and nitrogen oxide.

-Digital tools and precision agriculture techniques enable farmers to have a more intimate and informed understanding of what’s happening in their fields.
-For example, Bayer is working on software platforms that offer monitoring tools which help farmers use pesticides more efficiently, reducing greenhouse gas emissions and pesticide runoff into water.
-Precipitation alerts let farmers know which fields may be too wet or too windy to apply pesticides so they can avoid costly treatments and unnecessary fossil fuel use.
-Satellite and drones provide real-time field health images that enable farmers to identify areas of crop stress or pest infestations, so that corrective actions can be taken quickly and efficiently.
-These tools help farmers optimize land use to grow enough food on less acreage, offering the potential to reduce the number of acres needed to feed a growing population.
+By providing incredibly detailed information about what’s happening in the fields, digital tools and precision agriculture techniques are helping farmers streamline their workload, conserve resources and much more.
+For example, Bayer is pioneering new software platforms and monitoring tools that leverage farm data to recommend how a farmer can use fewer pesticides with greater effect, which in turn reduces greenhouse gas emissions and pesticide runoff into water.
+Similarly, precipitation alerts tell farmers when conditions may be too wet or windy to apply pesticides, helping to avoid costly treatments and unnecessary fossil fuel use.
+From above, satellites and drones provide real-time field health images that can help identify areas of crop stress or pest infestations so farmers can take corrective action quickly and efficiently.
+These and other tools are essential in growing enough food on less land, offering the potential to reduce the number of acres needed to feed a growing population.

 Agriculture is also pioneering the use of microbes to enrich crops by helping plants harness and use nutrients and water more efficiently.
-Joyn Bio, a joint venture between Bayer and Ginkgo Bioworks, is working to create microbes that will help crops like corn, wheat, and rice extract nitrogen from the air to use on their own.
-This would radically reduce the need for man-made fertilizer and be a powerful step towards a carbon-zero future for agriculture.
+Joyn Bio, a joint venture between Bayer and Ginkgo Bioworks, is working to create microbes that will help crops like corn, wheat and rice extract nitrogen from the air to use on their own.
+This would radically reduce the need for man-made fertilizer and be a powerful step towards a future with net-zero carbon emissions in agriculture.

 Helping farmers manage changes in weather

 Smallholder farmers are particularly dependent on climatic conditions to grow their crops.
-With an increasingly unpredictable climate, extreme weather conditions could threaten their entire harvest.
-To help, Bayer is committed to finding innovative ways to empower smallholders with access to tools, insights, and resources to mitigate these effects so they can cultivate their crops in spite of climatic challenges.
+With an increasingly unpredictable climate, extreme weather conditions could threaten entire harvests.
+To help, Bayer is committed to finding innovative ways to empower smallholders with access to tools, insights, and resources to mitigate these effects so they can cultivate their crops in spite of unprecedented climatic challenges.

-Many farmers use reduced-tillage methods to maintain moisture in the soil, but this can create opportunities for invasive weeds to compete with wheat plants for light, nutrients, and the very moisture farmers are working to conserve.
-At Bayer, we’re developing new and more effective crop protection solutions that are helping farmers manage their crops without leaving them vulnerable to additional threats such as weeds, insects, or disease.
+While many farmers use reduced-tillage methods to maintain moisture in the soil, this can also create opportunities for invasive weeds to compete with wheat plants for light, nutrients and the very moisture farmers are working to conserve.
+At Bayer, we’re developing new and more effective crop protection solutions that are helping farmers manage their crops without leaving them vulnerable to additional threats such as weeds, insects or disease.